 Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.

 Our insurance industry partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from many different companies please enter your ZIP code on this page to use the free quote tool.
 The more quotes you compare, the more chances to save.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 The National Highway Traffic Safety Administration (NHTSA) has released details of the General Motors (GM) safety recall on a triplet of 2011-2012 SUVs built from the same basic platform.
 Just over 50,000 units of the Buick Enclave, Chevrolet Traverse and GMC Acadia will be recalled for issues with windshield wipers.

-In reality, the nuts simply weren’t tightened to the appropriate level of torque at the factory, and winter weather demonstrated that fact to General Motors as the warranty claims began to trickle in.
+In reality, the nuts simply weren’t tightened to the appropriate level of torque at the factory.
+Winter weather demonstrated that fact to General Motors as the warranty claims began to trickle in.
 GM dealers will tighten the nuts to ensure they’re brought into specification.
+This simple fix can be done in any part of the world where GM cars are sold.
+If you have faulty wipers that need to be replaced, GM can also do that.
 GM has since changed the process at the factory so no further models should be affected.

 GM says that Enclave, Traverse and Acadia models registered in the following “heavy snowfall” states will fall under the recall: